braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 ## Image size

+Refer to the following table for recommended image sizes.
+Smaller, high quality images will load faster, so it’s recommended to use the smallest asset possible to achieve your desired output.

 |     Size    | Header Image Width |  Body Image Width  |   File Types  |
 |:-----------:|:------------------:|:------------------:|:-------------:|
 | 5MB maximum | 600 pixels maximum | 480 pixels maximum | PNG, JPG, GIF |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3 .reset-td-br-4}

-Smaller, high quality images will load faster, so it’s recommended to use the smallest asset possible to achieve your desired output.

 ## Deep linking

 A high percentage of emails are read on mobile devices.
 Utilizing deep linking is a great practice for engaging with these mobile email recipients.
 With push notifications and in-app messages, a deep link takes the user directly to a specified destination within an app.

 Email, on the other hand, gives no way of knowing whether recipients have the app installed.
 As such, providing a deep link to the app could link to an error message for these recipients who do not have the app.

 [25]: {{site.baseurl}}/help/best_practices/user_onboarding/#user-onboarding
 [61]: {% image_buster /assets/img_archive/preheader_example.png %}